-We have a library of videos, homework logs with analytics, exhaustive slide shows, 2000+ official GMAT questions, and recorded classes, all designed to make sure you have the materials you need to ensure your success.
-If you need something we don't already have, we are happy to custom make additional materials for you.
-Learn more about our resources here.
+We have a library of videos, homework logs with analytics, exhaustive slide shows, 2000+ official GMAT questions, and recorded classes - all designed to make sure you have the materials you need.

 The short answer is yes.
 We are the best in the business at routinely checking up on you, making sure your GMAT went as well as we had hoped, helping you with business school applications.
 Once our formal tutoring is over, you have become part of the Merchant GMAT family, with access to all of our alumni resources.

-Check out our Products page for a full description of our packages.
+Check out our GMAT page for a full description of our packages.

 It depends, but most likely yes.